 Auckland Community Accounting brings three parties together — accountancy students, chartered accountants and not for profits — to assist the not for profits in financial matters.

-The project proposes to build confidence and capability in community Treasurers and other Board Members of small to medium community groups through support and training from accounting students, supervised by Chartered Accountants, at the free regular clinics.
+Community Accounting’s goal is to build confidence and capability in Treasurers and other Board Members of small to medium community groups (Tier 3 and 4) through support and training from accounting students, supervised by Chartered Accountants.

 |ACAP flyer||205.11 KB|